 The Best Apps for Personal Connections: Facebook, Messenger, and Instagram

-Though not initially designed for professional networking, the Facebook platform—and Facebook’s 2.2 billion members around the world—offers several advantages over other social networks.
+Though not initially designed for professional networking, the Facebook platform—and Facebook’s 2.9 billion members worldwide—offers several advantages over other social networks.
 Those advantages make Facebook’s mobile apps compelling alternatives for MBA students in certain circumstances.

-Facebook’s principal competitive advantage over LinkedIn is that Facebook members share much more personal information than LinkedIn members, who in most cases only present their professional personas.
+Facebook’s principal competitive advantage over LinkedIn is that its members share much more personal information than LinkedIn members, who usually only present their professional personas.
 On Facebook, MBA students can learn much more about the private lives of classmates, faculty, and recruiters.
 Understanding those personal profiles can help students build long-term relationships with their peers and teachers.

-Moreover, Facebook’s mobile apps—which include Facebook, Messenger, and Instagram—offer technical capabilities LinkedIn and others do not yet provide.
-For example, Messenger recently introduced audio and video calling, which extends opportunities for building growing relationships within Facebook’s platform.
+Moreover, Meta—the social technology company that includes Facebook, Messenger, and Instagram—offers technical capabilities LinkedIn and others do not yet provide.
+For example, Messenger features audio and video calling, which extends opportunities for building growing relationships within Facebook’s platform.

 However, some MBA students—especially technically-minded students for whom interpersonal dynamics can sometimes feel confusing—may need to exercise caution when networking on Facebook.
 “Some experts suggest that Facebook and business don’t mix well,” says career expert Allison Doyle, and it is easy to understand why.

-In short, LinkedIn affords a more straightforward interpersonal experience for professionals.
-By contrast, Facebook is more complex.
+In short, LinkedIn affords a more direct interpersonal experience for professionals.
+By contrast, Meta is more complex.
 Interpersonal dynamics on Facebook and especially Messenger operate inside a unique culture and under a set of unwritten rules and expectations very different from those found on LinkedIn and within the broader online business community.
 These differences can be even more pronounced in some of Facebook’s Groups.

-Not understanding those rules can make one’s risk of inadvertent social errors much higher on Facebook.
+Not understanding those rules can increase one’s risk of inadvertent social errors on Facebook.
 That may not be much of a concern with nonprofessional networking, but in business networking, social errors affecting one’s reputation can negatively impact one’s long-term career and earnings prospects.

 The Best App for Group Work Communication: Slack

 The most well-known collaborative software is Slack.
 The best way to think about what Slack does is that the platform transforms group communications into a single real-time instant messenger conversation in which all team members participate.
-Slack places all one-on-one and group communications into a single place, obviating the need for giant email threads.
-Slack also makes shared resources easily accessible through powerful search and archiving functions, and integrates with a broad range of other applications and web services.
+Slack places all one-on-one and group communications into one place, obviating the need for giant email threads.
+Slack also makes shared resources easily accessible through powerful search and archiving functions and integrates with a broad range of other applications and web services.

-The Slack mobile app syncs with a user’s other devices and allows users to receive and customize mobile notifications.
-Some have criticized productivity gains attributed to Slack due to an overwhelming torrent of real-time instant messages, which can devour more time and effort than the project would have consumed otherwise.
+The Slack mobile app syncs with users’ other devices and allows users to receive and customize mobile notifications.
+However, some have criticized productivity gains attributed to Slack due to an overwhelming torrent of real-time instant messages, which can devour more time and effort than the project would have consumed otherwise.

-For MBA students who are always pressed for time, the mobile app can be counterproductive.
+The mobile app can be counterproductive for MBA students who are always pressed for time.
 However, Slack has introduced mute features so that students are not disturbed for specific amounts of time while they are head’s down in other work.
 As long as students use the platform judiciously and observe Slack’s best practices, they can capitalize on Slack’s efficiency and ease of use without wasting valuable time.